FVANCOP/ChartNew.js/README.md

 This version is down-compatible (on PC) with the version of Chart.js available on 13 January 2014.

-Hope it will be usefull for some of you !
-Perhaps a start for a new community developpement...
+Hope it will be useful for some of you !
+Perhaps a start for a new community development...
 Why not ?

 # Documentation